pszabop/cdk-vpc-export-import/README.md

 one stack and import it in another.
 You can do it, but it's complicated, not documented anywhere, and makes your code messy.
 This Construct was designed to solve that problem.

 Why would one want to export and import a VPC?
 Best practices.
-If for [https://github.com/aws/aws-cdk/issues/9854](some reason) you have to blow away part of your application to redeploy it, you shouldn't destroy your VPCs (or your databases, or...).
+If for [some reason](https://github.com/aws/aws-cdk/issues/9854) you have to blow away part of your application to redeploy it, you shouldn't destroy your VPCs (or your databases, or...).
 In other words stacks instances should be small and modular.
 Just like any good code.